sideprotocol/atomic-swap-solidity/spec/Vesting.md

 ### Conclusion

-The Cliff Vesting Contract provides a secure, transparent, and flexible way to manage token vesting, ensuring a fair and predictable release of assets.
+The Vesting Contract provides a secure, transparent, and flexible way to manage token vesting, ensuring a fair and predictable release of assets.